cristiscu/key-pair-generator/README.md

 Snowflake Key Pair Generator
 ============================

 Practical Python script that automates the creation of a [key pair for authentication to Snowflake](https://docs.snowflake.com/en/user-guide/key-pair-auth.html).

+We'll automatically generate an encrypted or unencrypted private key file, and a public key file.
+We'll associate the public key value with a Snowflake user, and we'll reconnect to Snowflake through the new key pair, making sure it works.

+We also provide support for the key pair rotation, setting a second key when the initial connection was not done through basic authentication.

 # CLI Executable File